yuvalmGS/gigaspaces-wiki-jekyll/xap97net/object-entries.markdown

 {% highlight java %}
 public class Person
 {
     [SpaceExclude]
     public String Password {...}
 }
 {% endhighlight %}

-{info:title=Properties with Separate Accessors}
+{% info title=Properties with Separate Accessors %}
 Starting with .NET 2.0, properties can have separate accessors for getters and setters (e.g. public getter and private setter).
-In such cases, if either the getter or the setter is public, the property is considered public (i.e. setting `IncludeProperties=IncludeMembers.Public` includes the property in the entry). {info}
+In such cases, if either the getter or the setter is public, the property is considered public (i.e. setting `IncludeProperties=IncludeMembers.Public` includes the property in the entry).

-{info:title=Read-Only Properties}
+{% endinfo %}

+{% info title=Read-Only Properties %}
 Read-only properties (getter, without setter), are included in the entry, but when the object is deserialized, the value is not restored, since there's no setter.
 This enables the space to be queried using such properties.
 There are two common scenarios for read-only properties:
 - Calculated value -- the property returns a calculated value based on other fields/properties.
 This isn't a problem, since no data is lost due to the 'missing' setter.
 - Access protection -- the class designer wishes to protect the property from outside changes.
 This is likely to be a problem, since the field value is lost.
-To prevent this problem, consider adding a private setter, or excluding the property, and including the field (as explained next).{info}
+To prevent this problem, consider adding a private setter, or excluding the property, and including the field (as explained next).
+{% endinfo %}

 # Indexing

 If a property is used frequently when quering the space, you can instruct the space to index it for faster retrieval, by using the `\[SpaceProperty\]` attribute, and specifing `Index=SpaceIndexType.Basic`.
 For example:

 {% highlight java %}
 public class Person
 {
     [SpaceProperty(Index=SpaceIndexType.Basic)]
     public String UserID {...}
 }
 {% endhighlight %}

-{info:title=Indexing Pros and Cons}
+{% info title=Indexing Pros and Cons %}
 Indexing a property speeds up queries which include the property, but slows down write operations for that object (since the space needs to index the property).
-For that reason, indexing is off by default, and it's up to the user to decide which fields should be indexed. {info}
+For that reason, indexing is off by default, and it's up to the user to decide which fields should be indexed.
+{% endinfo %}

 # Object ID vs. Entry ID